SS President Coolidge: Protected wreck and dive site

 In 1980 Vanuatu won independence from France and Britain, and on 18 November 1983, the government of the new republic declared that no salvage or recovery of any artifact would be allowed from President Coolidge.

 Since then the ship has been used for recreational diving.
 Divers see a largely intact luxury cruise liner and a military ship.
 They can swim through numerous holds and decks.
 There are guns, cannons, Jeeps, helmets, trucks and personal supplies, a beautiful statue of "The Lady" (a porcelain relief of a lady riding a unicorn) chandeliers, and a mosaic tile fountain.
 Coral grows around, with many creatures such as reef fish, barracuda, lionfish, sea turtles and moray eels.

-President Coolidge is a relatively accessible shipwreck due to relatively shallow site, easy beach access, and visibility.
+President Coolidge is a somewhat accessible shipwreck due to the relatively shallow site, easy beach access, and visibility.
 The depths involved mean that, with care and decompression stops, recreational divers can explore large parts of the wreck without specialized equipment.
 The massive size of the wreck, combined with the gradual downward slope, mean that care must be taken monitoring depth, as the diver's horizontal frame of reference may be skewed, preventing awareness of the continual gradual descent.